sifive/wake/share/doc/wake/tutorial.md

 Note that source files are those files tracked by git.
 Wake will never return built files from a call to `sources`, helping repeatability.
-The same reasoning applies to `.wake` files.
-Wake will only read wake files that are tracked by version control.

 In a classic Makefile it would be considered bad form to list all header files as dependencies for all cpp files.
 That's because make would